NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 one-dimensional array.

 # 5. Neutrino's OpenCL client-host system {#Neutrino_OpenCL_client_host_system}
-Neutrino takes advantage of both host CPU and client GPU.
+Neutrino takes advantage of both host and client devices.
-The CPU is used to prepare the initial dataset (e.g. filling data array, reading data from a file, etc...) while the GPU is used for mass computation.
+The host is used to prepare the initial dataset (e.g. filling data array, reading data from a file, etc...) while the client is used for mass computation.
-For this to happen, CPU and GPU need to talk together: this means they must share some memory.
-Memory transfer from the client to the host, and viceversa, is always an overkilling task.
-Modern GPUs have fast and dedicated separate memory, as opposed to ordinary client CPU memory.
+For this to happen, host and client need to talk together: this means they must share some memory.
+Memory transfer from the client to the host, and vice-versa, is always an overkilling task.
+Modern GPUs have fast and dedicated separate memory, as opposed to ordinary client PC memory.

 @dot
 graph client_host_memory
 {
-  "CPU client memory" -- "GPU host memory"
+  "client (e.g. GPU) memory" -- "host (e.g. PC) memory"
 }
 @enddot

 The best way of managing this memory exchange is to avoid it as much as possible.
-For instance, if a parallel program have to calculate some heavy computation on the GPU, one approach could be the following one:
-- *set* all the *initial data* on the host CPU *only once*.
-These data are still on the host ordinary memory.
-- *push* the initial data on the client GPU *only once*.
-Now the data are on its dedicated fast memory.
-- let the GPU elaborate the data (numerous operations, complex algorithms, etc...).
-- *pop* the elaborated data from the client GPU to the host CPU *only once*.

-This approach is what is implemented in the program.cpp file running on the host CPU.
-Particularly the general flow chart of program.cpp is:

-- in the setup() function all initial setups are supposed to happen.
-  - besides custom user-defined items, this is the place where the *set_\** type of functions have to be used.
-Each of them prepares, according to its name, a specific type or object data the user needs.
-- in the loop() function data are linked to the client GPU.
-  - the *push_\** functions, matching the *set_\** ones in setup(), upload the corresponding data on the GPU memory.
-  - the execute_kernel() function invokes the OpenCL kernel implemented in the thekernel.cl file: after it returns, the parallel GPU computation is done.
-  - the *pop_\** functions, matching the *push_\** ones, postfix or download the processed data from the client GPU.
-  - a special treatment is reserved for the graphics rendering.
-  The OpenCL/GL interoperability modality allows OpenGL to access the same GPU memory where OpenCL allocates its own.
-This makes fast 3D animated graphics rendering possible.
-This is done by Neutrino and the system is implemented in the plot() and print() functions in there if necessary.
-- the terminate() function might seem to be pleonastic, but has been nevertheless implemented for reasons of completeness.
-The purpose of it is to deallocate previously allocated memory in a clean way, besides all possible needs which might occur between end of the computation and the end of the program.
+In Neutrino, we achieve this as follows:
+- data objects can be initialised once by the host.
+For instance, in case of a time varying simulation application, the initial data can be prepared at this step (e.g. by assembling the data arrays, or by loading them from a file).
+This is done by means of the several *set* methods of the data objects.
+- once this has been done, the data prepared on the host can be loaded on the client memory by means of the *push* object methods.
+This also creates, in case the OpenCL/GL interoperability is supported by the client, a memory share between the OpenCL and the OpenGL frameworks.
+This means the OpenGL frame buffer would be directly able to render the special *point* and *color* data types which have been already allocated on the client by the push methods and constantly updated by the results of the execution of the OpenCL kernels.
+More specifically, if something has to be plot, the user is supposed to implement the kernels in a ways the point and color data contains such information (e.g. a cloud of points representing a 3D object, etc...).
+- in case the output of the computation is needed elsewhere outside the graphics, it can be retrieved from the client by the host, and therefore copied in the host's memory, by means of the *pop* data object methods.
+This can be used, for instance, in order to save the results on a file.